OpenNebula/website/content/quick_start/try_opennebula/opennebula_on-prem_with_minione/deploy_opennebula_onprem_with_minione.md

 <!--# Create an Emulated Environment with miniONE -->

+In this tutorial, we'll install an OpenNebula Front-end in under ten minutes, using **miniONE**, the installation tool provided by OpenNebula.

-The miniONE tool is a simple Bash script that allows you to install an OpenNebula Front-end with a single command.
+The miniONE tool is a simple script that allows you to install an OpenNebula Front-end with a single command.
 It installs quickly and easily and is a great tool for learning and evaluation.
 After running **miniONE**, all the OpenNebula services needed to use, manage and run the cloud will be installed on a single Front-end.

 This tutorial covers installation of a Front-end and KVM hypervisor node on the local machine.
 The resulting installation uses a private IP for communication between the Front-end and Virtual Machines, so it is not suitable for deploying resources to remote infrastructure.